 Written By: Benjamin Goldman, Esq.

-A class-action lawsuit was just filed in the New York County Supreme Court (trial level) against the New York State Department of Motor Vehicles (DMV).
+In May of 2020, a class-action lawsuit was filed in the New York County Supreme Court (trial level) against the New York State Department of Motor Vehicles (DMV).
 The name of the case is Uchenna Ugo-Alum et al v.
 New York State Department of Motor Vehicles.
 The crux of the claim is that the DMV unlawfully ordered – and continues to unlawfully order – the suspension of former New Yorkers who moved out of state.

 If a motorist amasses 6 DMV points for traffic violations in the span of 18 months they are charged a Driver Responsibility Assessment (DRA) fee.
 This DRA needs to be paid by New York drivers and out of state drivers.
 If an out of state driver fails to pay the DRA, the New York DMV suspends their privileges to drive in New York.
 If an out of state motorist drives in New York while their New York driving privileges are suspended, they are subject to arrest and criminal charges.